amusecode/amuse/doc/install/install-prerequisites-fedora.rst

 Installing on Fedora 18
 ~~~~~~~~~~~~~~~~~~~~~~~

-In this section we asume a basic install of Fedora 18 installation.
+In this section we assume a basic install of Fedora 18 installation.

 All in One